kledsonhugo/azure-ado-selfagent/README.md

 <br><br>
 ## Create project pipeline for Self-hosted agents

+> **Note**

-Microsoft Learn allows [Create a build pipeline with Azure Pipelines](https://learn.microsoft.com/en-us/training/modules/create-a-build-pipeline/?view=azure-devops) for good understanding of Azure DevOps Pipelines.
+> Microsoft Learn allows [Create a build pipeline with Azure Pipelines](https://learn.microsoft.com/en-us/training/modules/create-a-build-pipeline/?view=azure-devops) for good understanding of Azure DevOps Pipelines.
 It is very recommended prior to proceed.<br><br>

 1. Go to your organization and select a project.